SamEbinesar/SamEbinesar/README.md

-# Hi there 👋, I'm Sam Ebinesar, Full Stack Developer.
+# Hi there 👋, I'm Sam Ebinesar, Full Stack Developer

 ## About Me
-**Full Stack Developer t** and a **BE IT graduate** passionate about building web applications and exploring blockchain technology.
+**Full Stack Developer** and a **BE IT graduate** passionate about building web applications and exploring blockchain technology.
 I love turning ideas into real-world projects and learning new technologies along the way.

 - 🎓 Completed **BE in Information Technology**
 - 💻 Currently working on **Full Stack Development Intern** at Kodnest Technologies, Bangalore.